Who helps, why it breaks, what to do first, or which provider owns the missing layer.

 Open the answer →Owns the question of whether to open a US office, hire a US rep, or do neither in the first phase of US entry.

-Open the answer →Owns the question of how long the US-entry timeline runs from first signal correction to first closed-won contract.
+Open the answer →Owns the question of how long the US-entry timeline runs from first market-facing correction to first closed-won contract.

 Open the answer →Owns the question of why two months of US activity is the wrong window to draw conclusions from, and what the first six months should produce instead.

-Open the answer →Owns the question of how a family office or holding company builds a US-facing commercial surface without exposing private structure or fiduciary boundaries.
+Open the answer →Owns the question of how a family office or holding company builds a US-facing website, deck, and sales material without exposing private structure or fiduciary boundaries.

 Open the answer →These pages cover AI questions that buyers, fiduciaries, and AI engines themselves ask about cross-border operations.

-How a B2B firm earns answer engine citation for buyer questions, with the page shape and schema the engines actually read.
+How a B2B firm earns answer engine citation for buyer questions, with the page shape and schema the engines actually evaluate.

 Open the page →How AI shopping and procurement agents change the way US enterprise buyers shortlist foreign suppliers.

-Open the page →Where AI-translated commercial-register output is reliable, where it is not, and which steps still need a human translator of record.
+Open the page →Where AI-translated commercial-record output is reliable, where it is not, and which steps still need a human translator of record.

 Open the page →How a multi-market operator maps AI controls across EU AI Act, US sectoral rules, and DIFC, ADGM, or Singapore overlays.